Adventure » A Tour Of Petra, Jordan

 The Al-Khubtha Trail In Petra

-After a brief rest we decided to attempt one more trek.
+After a brief rest we decided to attempt one more trek within the site.
 We ventured back down the 800 steps and headed off on the Al-Khubtha trail, which would take us to the beautiful viewpoint overlooking The Treasury.
 Realising time was ticking, we opted to negotiate a price for donkeys to take us up there.
 I’d not been keen on the idea, worried about the load for the animals, and questioning how well kept they were.
 However, we decided to do it, desperate to make the most of our time.

 Riding donkeys in Petra, Jordan